maxhbr/LDBcollector/md/NLPL.md

                         "NLPL"
                     ],
                     "__impliedId": "NLPL",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, there is a certain irony in a Frenchman writing a license that\nisn't wholly applicable in France, due to Moral Rights.
+                                "Per Fedora, there is a certain irony in a Frenchman writing a license that\nisn't wholly applicable in France, due to Moral Rights.
 But I digress.
 This\nlicense is basically the same as the WTFPL (with slightly less profanity).\nIt is Free and GPL-Compatible.
 A copy of the license text was taken from\nhttp://imapsync.lamiral.info/COPYING on 2012-07-09.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [